cmichi/uulm-addressbook-scraper/README.md

 	$ time node crawler.js > ./log

 **Project status:** Quick hack.
 Works.
 Code should be prettified.
-Takes ~15 min on a server with a 100 MiB/s wire.
+Takes ~15 min on a server with a 100 MiB/s connection.

 # Nice to have